biocore/American-Gut/CONTRIBUTING.md

 Jupyter Notebooks should more or less follow the outline of a paper.

 ### Credits and License
 American Gut analyses are distributed under a BSD license.
-Please also provide a data of analysis.
+Please also provide a date of analysis.
 Typical text is

 <blockquote><strong>License</strong>: BSD<br>
 <strong>Copyright</strong>: Copyright American Gut Project, 2015<br>